Skip to main content

 node packages/hig-doctor/src/cli.js . --verbose

-So the same project can both audit apps and quality-check the skill system behind the guidance.
+The same project can both audit apps and validate the skill system behind the guidance.

 After publishing, you can run the packaged validator directly: